gabriellennon/movies-description/README.md

 # install dependencies
 npm install

-# Create your archive envorment.ts and add your apiKey follow the example of env.example archive
+# Create your archive .env and add your apiKey follow the example of env.example archive

 # Run the app
 npm run dev